 These financial statements are presented in Azerbaijan Manat (AZN), which is also the functional currency of the Company.
+Financial information presented in AZN is rounded to the nearest manat, except when otherwise stated.

 Foreign currency transactions and balances

 Foreign currency transactions are translated into the functional currency, using the exchange rates prevailing at the dates of the transactions (spot exchange rate).
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the remeasurement of monetary items at year-end exchange rates are recognised in profit or loss.